 That said, if you want some truly custom, finish-grade accents in your home, the people you most likely want to call are cabinetmakers and trim carpenters.

 These tradespeople have a foot in both worlds.
-They can run exotic, stain-grade trim, build custom doors and windows, and create elaborate bookshelves and built-ins.
+They can run exotic, stain-grade trim.
+Or build custom doors and windows.
+Even create elaborate bookshelves and built-ins.

 But, be sure to have your checkbook ready!